BigDecimal.new('200.') raises an exception

 Latest docu can be found here, if anyone else is interested:

-Updated by ddoherty03 (Daniel Doherty) almost 2 years ago
+Updated by ddoherty03 (Daniel Doherty) about 2 years ago

 Robert, yes, I think it should be the same as BigDecimal.new('200.0').
 The problem arises, not when a programmer is typing the number---requiring a programmer to be explicit is OK by me---but when strings are processed that come from a user of the code.